GreenAI-Uppa/AIPowerMeter/README.md

 Record the energy consumption of your cpu and gpu.

-It is largely inspired from this [experiment Tracker](https://github.com/Breakend/experiment-impact-tracker)
+This repo is largely inspired from this [experiment Tracker](https://github.com/Breakend/experiment-impact-tracker)

 ## Requirements